bjohnnyd/rustynuc/README.md

 ## Notes

-- all test results are heavily dependent on depth so in cases where depth is not as the `AF_FF_FR` filter might be a better option
+- all test results are heavily dependent on depth so in cases where depth is not high the `AF_FF_FR` filter might be a better option
-- fisher's exact is affected heavily by 0 counts so `pseudocounts` are going to produce a less conservative result
+- fisher's exact is affected heavily by 0 counts so `pseudocounts` are going to produce less conservative results
 - fisher's exact test is fairly conservative so might underestimate the true numbers
-- FDR will be heavily dependent on %GC of the genome, size of the genome, whether a reference was provided, a VCF is provide or the test was restricted to specific regions.
+- FDR will be heavily dependent on %GC of the genome, size of the genome, whether a reference was provided, a VCF is provided or the test was restricted to specific regions.
 All these factors will affect how many tests will need to be performed.
-- for all the tests here `DEPTH` will heavily determine power
+- for all the filtering methods `DEPTH` will heavily determine power

 [ico-version]: https://img.shields.io/github/v/release/bjohnnyd/rustynuc?include_prereleases&style=flat-square
 [ico-license]: https://img.shields.io/github/license/bjohnnyd/rustynuc?color=purple&style=flat-square